donecollectively/stellar-contracts-site/src/pages/docs/reference/design-principles.md

 #### Use the patterns

 It might seem obvious, but it's also pretty easy to forget about the usefulness of composability and delegates.
+Practicing use of the patterns helps - a bunch!

-The more we can think of multiple, granular scripts as simply ***lightweight, modular elements of a single and integrated whole***, the easier it can be to add value to our dApps through modules instead of growing a monolithic contract script.
+_The more we can think of multiple, granular scripts as simply **lightweight, modular elements of a single and integrated whole**, the easier it can be to add value to our dApps through modules instead of growing a monolithic contract script._

 ### Practice different ways of delegating